MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 AG: Maybe that's why there's so much Mozart chocolate.
 {: .interviewer }

 HJ: That's right!
 Mozart chocolate balls.
 But, Mozart, he really just thought it and it was done.
 A whole opera.
 Boom.
 With Mozart, there's hardly any sketch.
-It's like [Picasso](https://en.wikipedia.org/wiki/Pablo_Picasso) drawing a perfect circle.
+It's like [Picasso&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Pablo_Picasso) drawing a perfect circle.
 That's basically Mozart.
 The equivalent.
 Picasso didn't have any sketches where he's trying to draw a circle.
 He'd just go boom.
 Perfect circle.
 Straight line.
 He had that God-given talent.
 {: .interviewee }

 Beethoven, on the other hand, sketches like this [gesticulates a huge pile of papers].
 He would cross out stuff, try stuff, try different keys, and there's like 32 or 64 versions of just 4 notes.
 Probably before he came to da-da-da-DAAAAA [5th symphony], he did da-da-da-DEEEE, da-da-doooo, da-DI-da-daaa, da-DAAA.
 It's not that piece, but you actually see that.
 Sketches and sketches and sketches. <span class="important">And you feel the struggle.
 I guess maybe that's why I identify more with him.</span>